 Aimee: I’m on LinkedIn as Aimee Bechtle!

-Logan: Anybody listening to this, go connect with Kalyan and Aimee on LinkedIn, and as always, thank you so much for listening.
+Logan: Anybody listening to this, go connect with Aimee on LinkedIn, and as always, thank you so much for listening.

 Quality assurance is vital to the success of an organization’s digital transformation.
 Lack of control can quickly derail a company’s technological presence, costing thousands.
 At Cigniti, our resolution is to build a better world with better quality software.
 Renowned for the global quality thought leadership in the industry, we draw expertise from over a decade of test engineering experience across verticals.
 To learn how we do it, visit cigniti.com.

 You have been listening to QA talks.
 To ensure that you never miss an episode, subscribe to the show in your favorite podcast player.
 Thank you so much for listening, until next time.